Don't Go in the House: Plot

-Donny's co-worker, Ben, phones him that night and warns him that their boss will fire Donny if he fails to show up to work again.
+Donny's friend Bobby phones him that night and warns him that their boss will fire Donny if he fails to show up to work again.
 Meanwhile, Donny is haunted by apparitions of his burnt mother, who appears to stalk him inside the house.
 Donny spends hours regaling stories of his life to the four corpses, which he has arranged and posed in chairs in a bedroom.
 Riddled with guilt over what he has done, Donny visits Father Gerritty, his local priest, to discuss the nature of evil.
 Donny confesses to Father Gerritty that his mother repeatedly burned him to rid him of his innate "evil."

-Later, Donny accepts his friend Bob's invitation to go on a double date at a disco.
+Later, Donny accepts his friend Bobby's invitation to go on a double date at a disco.
 When Donny's date tries to pull him onto the dance floor, she inadvertently brushes his arm over the table's lighted candle, triggering memories of his childhood abuse.
 Enraged, Donny smashes the candleholder onto her head, setting her hair on fire.
-Donny flees the disco, and en route home encounters two drunk women whom he convinces to come home with him.
-Bobby tries to find Donny and meets Father Gerritty on his way to Donny's house.
+Donny flees the disco and, en route home, encounters two drunk women whom he convinces to come home with him.
+Bobby tries to find Donny and retrieves Father Gerritty on his way to Donny's house.
 When no one answers the front door, they break it down and rescue the two women.
-Donny sets Father Gerritty ablaze with his flamethrower, but Bobby manages to put out the flames and rescue him.
+Donny sets Father Gerritty ablaze with his flamethrower, but Bobby manages to extinguish the flames and rescue him.
 Donny takes refuge inside his mother's bedroom.
 The voices express their disappointment in him, and the burned corpses come to life and attack him.
 He frantically fights them but dies; they drag him to the floor as the house burns down around him.

 Sometime later, a young boy named Michael watches the news report about Donny's death.
-His mother scolds and beats him for not turning off the television as she asks him to.
-When she leaves the room, Michael hears the same voices as Donny did, and they tell him that they have come to 'help' him.
+His mother scolds and beats him for not turning off the television as she asks him to go upstairs and clean his room.
+When she leaves the room, Michael hears the same voices as Donny, and they tell him they have come to 'help' him.

 Cast

 Production

-Don't Go in the House was filmed on location at the Strauss Mansion in Atlantic Highlands, New Jersey from February-March 1979.
+Don't Go in the House was filmed on location at the Strauss Mansion in Atlantic Highlands, New Jersey from February–March 1979.
 At the time, the Strauss Mansion was in a state of disrepair and had been used as low-income housing.